Lyuuke/GehlonReflections/Project1 - Tech-climbing Mini-game #1.md

 # The Concept
-It's not easy to visualize and make playes enjoy the process of tech researching.
+It's not easy to visualize and make players enjoy the process of tech researching.
 I'm using the word "climbing" here due to a certain old backstory which abstracted human being's complete lore as a tree, more precisely, a *Quercus dentata* oak tree.
+In this perspective, studying into new fields of science (or other fields, such as witchery or branches of occultism) is no more than climbing the tree.
+Not everyone will enjoy climbing trees, but as tech research plays an essential part of this mod, we should do something to provide a more vivid, playable and plausible realization to convert the process into an interactable "recipe" (in some GUIs) that players could act on.

+In many currently available attempts, this would point to mini-games.
+Maybe you are familiar with the research mini-games of Thaumcraft, it's just something like that.